Skip to content

 Does Whitworth University Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Whitworth University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.50%, a more modest figure.
-Access is narrower — only about 3.7% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
+Whitworth University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.50%, a more modest figure.
+Access is narrower: only about 3.7% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
 Among bottom-quintile students who attend, roughly 13.6% go on to reach the top of the income ladder.
-The median family income of students sits near $98,500, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $98,500, a snapshot of the campus's socioeconomic mix.

 0.50%